tpage99/wcpartners/src/pages/resources/community-events.md

 Learn more at: https://www.facebook.com/events/624229221398018/

+### WC Partners Talent Showcase

+_Friday, October 11, 2019 doors open at 6:30pm_

+Whether you sing, dance, make people laugh, or you just want to come out to support your friends for a night of fun!
+We invite you to come out and share your talents October 11th.
+Doors will open at 6:30pm.

+Location at Owens Theatre
+120 W. Washington
+Seymour, MO

+Please contact your Support Coordinator to sign up by **October 7th**.
+There will be a time limit per act.
+Free admission.
+Concessions will be available at the theatre cost.

 ### Springfield Park Board TEAM - 2nd Fall Session

 _Second Fall session runs from October 29 through December 10_